hebcal/hebcal-leyning/README.md

 <a name="getLeyningForParsha"></a>

 ## getLeyningForParsha(parsha) ⇒ [<code>Leyning</code>](#Leyning)
-Looks up leyning for a regular Shabbat parsha.
+Looks up regular leyning for a weekly parsha with no special readings

 **Kind**: global function
 **Returns**: [<code>Leyning</code>](#Leyning) - map of aliyot